Tags

 5. Plan your transition phase

 Be clear about what you expect during the transition, your service expectations, and what your team needs.
 But don’t worry too much.
-BPO call center providers are used to onboarding new clients and navigating transitions—odds are they’ll be able to help you get through the process.
+BPO call centre providers are used to onboarding new clients and navigating transitions—odds are they’ll be able to help you get through the process.

 6. Monitor your results regularly